 \subsection{Neutrino isocurvature from a dark sector}

-To see whether these values of $\varphi$ are particularly well motivated, we compare cosmologies of increasing complexity in \cref{fig:cosmological_histories}.
-The first one, (a), is the standard single-field inflation scenario with inflaton $\Phi\,$.
-In this model, at early times there can only be a time difference between the equal energy slicing of the inflaton sector with respect to spatially flat slices, which leads to the fluctuations being adiabatic.
-The fluctuations then stay adiabatic throughout all of the following evolution.
-This holds true for much more complicated inflationary sectors as long as they reheat a common fluid at some point \cite{Weinberg:2004kr,Weinberg:2004kf}.
-An example might be multiple fields $\Psi_s$ driving inflation as illustrated in \cref{fig:cosmological_histories}.

-The following three examples all feature two independent, non-thermalized fluids throughout the evolution from inflation until today and therefore feature besides curvature fluctuations one independent linear combination of isocurvature.
-In example (b), the second sector $\Psi$ later on acts as cold dark matter (DM).
-A minimal example would be scalar DM produced via the misalignment mechanism \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Linde:1984ti,Hamann:2009yf,Caputo:2023ikd}.
-Since the photons and neutrinos are in thermal equilibrium at the time when they decouple, the relative isocurvature between them is $\mathcal{S}_{\gamma\nu}=0\,$.
-One therefore only has DM isocurvature $\mathcal{S}_{\gamma \DM}\neq 0\,$, as one may have naively expected.

-In (c) and (d), we show examples of cosmologies that realize a non-zero neutrino isocurvature.
-As just discussed, neutrinos are in thermal equilibrium at times well before big bang nucleosynthesis (BBN).
-In order to achieve fluctuations in the neutrino density one must therefore either consider fluctuations in the lepton number or consider a separate sector that at times after BBN contributes to the neutrinos.
-We will first discuss the second possibility.
+The simplest extension to produce neutrino isocurvature is the setup presented in \cref{fig:cosmological_histories} (c).
+A second scalar field $\Psi$ next to the inflaton, which therefore can have uncorrelated quantum perturbations before inflation, later decays to dark radiation which at the time of CMB emission is free-streaming and does not interact with other fluids.
+This dark sector would necessarily carry uncorrelated isocurvature perturbations.

-Note that while neutrino masses are expected to become relevant to LSS surveys in the near future \cite{Lesgourgues:2006nd,Lattanzi:2017ubx,DeSalas:2018rby}, to this day neutrinos may be modeled as free streaming radiation, only interacting gravitationally at all times after BBN.
-Let us therefore consider the simplest case, and instead of neutrinos consider a dark sector that at the time of CMB emission behaves as free streaming, dark radiation.
+While neutrino masses are expected to become relevant to LSS surveys in the near future \cite{Lesgourgues:2006nd,Lattanzi:2017ubx,DeSalas:2018rby}, to this day, neutrinos may be modeled as free-streaming radiation, only interacting gravitationally at all times after BBN.
 Neutrinos and the dark sector are then indistinguishable to CMB and LSS probes.
-To this end we define an effective neutrino density and isocurvature perturbation
+To this end, we define an effective neutrino density and isocurvature perturbation

 where we assumed $S_{\gamma\nu}=0$.
-One may naively think that scenario (c) in the absence of direct interaction (indicated by gray arrows in \cref{fig:cosmological_histories}) corresponds to $\mathcal{S}_{\gamma\nueff}\neq0\,$ and $\mathcal{S}_{\gamma \DM} = 0$, while (d) corresponds to $\mathcal{S}_{\DM\,\mathrm{DR}}=0$, which is equivalent to $S_{\gamma\DM}=\rho_{\nueff}/\rho_\DR\,S_{\gamma \nueff}$.
+One may naively think that scenario (c) in the absence of direct interaction (indicated by gray arrows in \cref{fig:cosmological_histories}) corresponds to ${S}_{\gamma\nueff}\neq0\,$ and ${S}_{\gamma \DM} = 0$, while (d) corresponds to ${S}_{\DM\,\mathrm{DR}}=0$, which is equivalent to $S_{\gamma\DM}=\rho_{\nueff}/\rho_\DR\,S_{\gamma \nueff}$.